 Over a long time and many gradual stages, the pas used in ‘he/she/I doesn’t walk a step’, which really meant something at the time, lost its force – and became simply a way of reinforcing the ne in all negation.
 How?
 Well, linguists don’t know exactly, as the process is long and complex and difficult to analyse.
 But the fact that unusual things like this happen in languages all the time is what makes them so wonderful.

 What makes this even more interesting is that now ne is losing its place in French.
 Anyone who’s had a conversation in the language recently knows that, in spoken French, you almost always skip the ne, unless you’re in a formal situation.
 So it looks like a word that used to just mean ‘step’ will soon become the only word used in French negation.
 This is why we study languages, after all.
+In addition, experts who already have knowledge of multilingual languages will give you the advantage of media translation services.

 Previous post What is the Sapir-Whorf Hypothesis?